Jared-Galyan/Nertivia.py/README.md

 # Nertivia.py
 This is an API Wrapper for the Nertiva chat platform

+## IMPORTANT

+Outdated/deprecated and no longer supported.
+Use https://github.com/FluxedScript/PNA instead.

 ## Installation
 You can install `nertivia.py` with pip using
 `pip install nertivia`